-The experiment that follows have been conducted using the cameras of the robots with different initial configurations inside a laboratory with both artificial and natural light sources.
-In Fig. 7, the experimental results are presented when the algorithm starts with the parameters of the camera set to lower value and Fig. 8 presents experiment results when the camera parameters are set to higher values.
-As it can seen, the configuration obtained after using the proposed algorithm is approximately the same, independently of the initial configuration of the camera.
+The experiment that follows has been conducted using the cameras of the robots with different initial configurations inside a laboratory with both artificial and natural light sources.
+In Fig. 5, the experimental results are presented both when the algorithm starts with the parameters of the camera set to lower value as well as when set to the higher values.
+As it can be seen, the configuration obtained after using the proposed algorithm is approximately the same, independently of the initial configuration of the camera.

-Fig. 7: Some experiments using the proposed automated calibration procedure.
-From left to right, an image captured with some of the parameters of the camera set to lower values, the corresponding image obtained after applying the proposed calibration procedure.

-Fig. 8: Some experiments using the proposed automated calibration procedure.
-From left to right, an image captured with some of the parameters of the camera set to higher values and the corresponding image obtained after applying the proposed calibration procedure.
+Fig. 5.
+Some experiments using the proposed automated calibration procedure.
+From left to right, an image captured with some of the parameters of the camera set to lower values, the corresponding image obtained after applying the proposed calibration procedure, an image captured with some of the parameters of the camera set to higher values and the corresponding image obtained after applying the proposed calibration procedure.

-In Fig. 9 and 10 there are presented the variation of

-the camera parameters related to the experiment described above.
+In Fig. 6 is presented the variation of the camera parameters related to the experiment described above.
 As we can see, the convergence of the parameters is fast.
-It took less than 100 cycles to the camera converges to the correct parameters in order to obtain the images presented in Fig. 7 and Fig. 8.
+It took less than 100 cycles for the camera to converge to the correct parameters in order to obtain the images presented in Fig. 5.
 In this experiment, the camera was working at 30 fps that means a calibration time below 3 seconds.
 These are the worst case scenarios in calibration.
-Most of times, in practical use, the camera can start in auto mode and the algorithm applied after that.
-An example of this situation is presented in the video, where the lamps of the laboratory are switched on and off after the camera calibrated.
+Most of times, in practical use, the camera can start in auto mode and the algorithm will be applied after that.
+An example of this situation is presented in the video, where the lamps of the laboratory are switched on and off after the camera has been calibrated.
 In these situations, the camera converges in a reduced number of cycles.